What is EOQ?

 For each order with a fixed cost that is independent of the number of units, S, the annual ordering cost is found by multiplying the number of orders by this fixed cost.
 It is expressed as:

 Holding inventory often comes with its own costs.
-This cost can be in the form of direct costs incurred by financing the storage of said inventory or the opportunity cost of holding inventory instead of investing the money tied up in inventory elsewhere.
+This cost can be in the form of direct costs incurred by financing the storage of said inventory or the opportunity cost of holding inventory instead of investing the money elsewhere.
 As such, the holding cost per unit is often expressed as the cost per unit multiplied by the interest rate, expressed as follows:

 H = iC

 With the assumption that demand is constant, the quantity of stock can be seen to be depleting at a constant rate over time.
 When inventory reaches zero, an order is placed and replenishes inventory as shown:

 As such, the holding cost of the inventory is calculated by finding the sum product of the inventory at any instant and the holding cost per unit.
 It is expressed as follows:

 Total Cost and the Economic Order Quantity